LLNL/H5Z-ZFP/docs/interfaces.rst

 The properties interface  is more type-safe.
 However, there  is no way for the implementation of these properties to reside within the filter plugin itself.
-The properties  interface requires that the caller link with  an   additional  object  file, ``H5Zzfp_props.o``.
+The properties  interface requires that the caller link with  with the filter *library*, ``libh5zzfp.a``.
 The generic interface does not require this.

+Note that the properties and generic interfaces can be used when the filter is used either as a plugin or as a library.
+The difference is whether the application calls ``H5Z_zfp_initialize()`` or not.

 ----
 Fortran Interface
 ----

 A Fortran interface based on the properties interface, described above, has been added by Scot Breitenfeld of the HDF5 group.
-Currently, the code that implements the Fortran interface is in the file ``H5Zzfc.F90`` in the ``tests`` directory.
-We will restructure this soon to include the Fortran interface as an installed ``module`` during a ``make install``.
+The code that implements the Fortran interface is in the file ``H5Zzfp_props_f.F90``.
+An example of its use is in ``test/test_rw_fortran.F90``.
+The properties interface is the only interface available for Fortran callers.